 Chronic GvHD can affect your mouth and food pipe (oesophagus) making it hard to swallow.

 You may find that your mouth is sore and dry.
 This is because GvHD affects the glands that make your saliva.
 You may be more likely to get fungal infections of the mouth (thrush) or cold sores.
 This can make it painful to swallow.
-Spicy and acidic foods may cause you pain or irritation.
+Your mouth might get sore or irritated if you eat spicy or acidic foods.

 GvHD can affect the lining of your stomach and bowel so you may not be absorbing the nutrients you need from your food.
-You may not feel like eating, which can lead to weight loss.
-You might feel bloated and get stomach cramps.
+You might not feel like eating, which can lead to weight loss.
+You might:

 Chronic GvHD can cause damage and scarring of your liver (cirrhosis).
 This can stop your liver from working properly.